Coherence Is Not Correctness: Why a Paper Needs Testable Claims, Not Flawless Prose

 - "Hallucination as geometric overflow": text that keeps its fluency, consistency, and explanatory organization while drifting past the boundaries that originally grounded the reasoning.

 Read those two definitions again.
-They are an exact description of the paper that contains them.
+The second one especially reads almost like a description of the paper that contains them.

 Forty pages of fluent, internally consistent prose that never touches the ground.
 Every reference in the bibliography is another document by the same author, uploaded to the same repository, inside the same invented framework.
 It's a closed citation loop: the text validates itself in its own vocabulary.
 The paper even anticipates this charge — it literally writes that "readers may interpret the present work as recursively self-validating" — and waves it away by saying that isn't the intent.
 But acknowledging a vicious circle doesn't break it.
 The bibliography is still chasing its own tail.